 3. Invest in community resilience

-New legislation should allocate the needed funding and support to California’s counties and cities to develop and implement climate emergency response and preparedness measures (e.g., as part of their General Plan requirements) no later than 2022.
+New policies should allocate the needed funding to support California’s counties and cities in implementing equitable climate emergency response and preparedness measures (e.g., as part of their General Plan requirements) no later than 2022.
 Priority focus should initially be on the most vulnerable, lower-income communities.
-All California jurisdictions should be implementing resiliency efforts by 2025 including implementing climate-smart ecosystem management, early warning systems, evacuation centers, and comprehensive public education.
+All California jurisdictions should be implementing resiliency efforts by 2025 including resilience centers for heat, smoke, outages, and other threatening events, climate-smart ecosystem management, early warning systems, and comprehensive public education.

-In the face of California’s widespread power shutoffs and the rise of dirty fossil-fuel-powered back-up generators due to increases in extreme fire weather, The Climate Center has launched the Advanced Community Energy (ACE) initiative.
-ACE establishes a decentralized power system including community microgrids to serve all Californians —prioritizing low income, high fire risk communities first— with clean, local power and storage.
-This system will reduce the number of planned and unplanned outages, ensure that essential health, fire, police, food, water and other services would remain powered in communities during outages, and enable utilities to better target specific outages from the larger grid.
+In the face of California’s widespread power shutoffs and the rise of dirty fossil-fuel-powered back-up generators due to increases in extreme fire weather, The Climate Center has launched the Community Energy Resilience initiative.
+The initiative establishes a decentralized power system including community microgrids to serve all Californians —prioritizing low income, high fire risk communities first— with clean, local power, and storage.
+This system will reduce the number of planned and unplanned outages, ensure that essential health, fire, police, food, water, and other services would remain powered in communities during outages, and enable utilities to better target specific outages from the larger grid.

 Mobilizing for urgent climate action

-- Develop science-based policies for each of our strategic objectives and identify effective pathways for implementation, including executive orders, agency directives, regulation, and direct legislation
+- Develop science-based policies and white papers, identifying effective pathways for implementation, including executive orders, agency directives, regulation, and direct legislation

 - Identify and build relationships with climate opinion leaders as well as other influencers in the state; work with them to leverage outreach and persuasion efforts